 What Is Fleet Finance and How Does It Work?

-Fleet finance lets truckies and transport operators roll multiple vehicle loans into one facility, tidy up repayments, and keep cash flow free for fuel, wages, and growth.
+Fleet finance lets truckers and transport operators roll multiple vehicle loans into one facility, tidy up repayments, and keep cashflow free for fuel, wages, and growth.

 Running a fleet is expensive — fuel, tyres, rego and tolls all hit before customers pay.